-Melanoma typically looks like an irregular mole.
-It is usually a dark or otherwise unusual color, and its size, shape and color can change over time.
+A typical melanoma looks like an irregularly shaped mole.
+It is usually dark reddish-brown or black in color, and the color is patchy.
+The size, shape and color can change over time.

-Aside from these minor changes, melanoma does not cause any symptoms at first.
-People often don’t notice it, or think it might be something else, so melanoma may already have reached an advanced stage by the time it is detected.
+Aside from these changes in the skin, melanoma doesn't cause any symptoms at first.
+People often don’t notice it, or think it's something harmless.
+Symptoms such as pain or bleeding generally only occur when the melanoma starts growing into the surrounding tissue or spreading to other parts of the body.
+So melanoma may already have reached an advanced stage by the time it is detected.

-Some melanomas form inside of an older mole, but they are very often entirely new skin growths.
+Melanoma sometimes develops inside an older mole, but it is often an entirely new skin growth.

 Causes and risk factors

 There are a number of different factors that can increase your likelihood of developing melanoma.
-These include sun exposure, your skin type and family history.
+These include exposure to sunlight, certain skin types, your genes and your age.

 There are different types of melanoma, and each progresses in a different way.
-Some grow on the surface of the skin for quite a long time and can be removed in a simple procedure.
-Others are more likely to spread through the bloodstream or lymphatic system and then form metastatic (secondary) tumors in other parts of the body.
+Some only grow on the surface of the skin for quite a long time and can be removed in a simple procedure.
+Others grow into deeper layers of skin and surrounding tissue after a shorter amount of time.
+They are more likely to spread through the bloodstream or lymphatic system and then form metastatic (secondary) tumors in other parts of the body.
 If left untreated, these kinds can be fatal within a few months.

 In Germany, more than half of all melanomas are detected at an early stage.
-On average, about 15 to 20 out of 100 men who have melanoma and 10 to 15 out of 100 women who have melanoma die within ten years of diagnosis.
+Most people with this kind of skin cancer survive it.
+About 11 out of 100 men and 6 out of 100 women die of melanoma within ten years of it being diagnosed.

-Screening is aimed at the largest possible number of apparently healthy people.
-In Germany, skin cancer screening focuses on people aged 35 and over.
-The idea is to detect tumors before they can invade other tissue or form metastatic tumors, with the aim of being able to provide better treatment and increase the chances of a full recovery.
-Screening for melanomas mostly aims to lower the risk of dying from the tumor.
+Skin cancer screening is meant for people who don't have any symptoms.
+In Germany, statutory health insurers pay for skin cancer screening every two years in people aged 35 and over.
+The idea is to detect melanoma or other types of skin cancer before they grow deeper into the tissue or spread to other parts of the body (metastasis), with the aim of being able to provide better treatment and increase the chances of a full recovery.

-In skin cancer screening, the doctor closely inspects all of your skin, from head to toe.
-For the examination to be thorough, folds in the skin and mucous membranes need to be checked too.
-You can also keep an eye out for any skin abnormalities yourself.
+In skin cancer screening, the doctor closely inspects all of your skin with their naked eye, from head to toe.
+For the examination to be thorough, they should also look at skin folds and mucous membranes.

-Nothing offers 100% protection from melanoma.
-It is generally a good idea to avoid too much ultraviolet (UV) radiation.
+There is no surefire way to prevent melanoma skin cancer.
+It is generally sensible to avoid overexposure to ultraviolet (UV) light.
 This mainly means not spending too much time in the sun without protection and not using tanning beds.

 You can find information about using tanning beds on the website of the German Federal Office for Radiation Protection (Bundesamt für Strahlenschutz, or BfS).

 Bundesamt für Strahlenschutz (BfS).
-Hinweise für Solariennutzer.
-September 19, 2014.
+Optische Strahlung: Hinweise für Solariennutzer.
+August 03, 2018.

 Rivers JK.
 Is there more than one road to melanoma?
 Lancet 2004; 363(9410): 728-730.

-Walter FM, Birt L, Cavers D, Scott S, Emery J et al. 'This isn't what mine looked like': a qualitative study of symptom appraisal and help seeking in people recently diagnosed with melanoma.
+Walter FM, Birt L, Cavers D, Scott S, Emery J, Burrows N. 'This isn't what mine looked like': a qualitative study of symptom appraisal and help seeking in people recently diagnosed with melanoma.
 BMJ Open 2014; 4(7): e005566.